 This is a guidance document not an online safety policy template.
-A policy template to support a school develop a policy can be accessed from either of these organisations:
+A policy template to support a school develop a policy can be accessed from these organisations:

-- School online safety policy and acceptable use agreements from London grid for learning - School Online Safety Policy Template.from south west grid for learning - A range of acceptable use policies for all key stages, staff and parents / carers are available from the London Grid for learning
+- School online safety policy and acceptable use agreements from London grid for learning - School Online Safety Policy Template from south west grid for learning - A range of acceptable use policies for all key stages, staff and parents / carers are available from the London Grid for learning

-School's needs to ensure that they take into account all the key aspects identified in this guidance document, including remote learning for pupils during covid-19 and that a school personalises the policy to meet the needs, ethos and circumstances of their school.
+It is recommended that school's ensure that they take into account all the key aspects identified in this guidance document, including remote learning for pupils and that a school personalises the policy to meet the needs and safeguarding circumstances of their school.